RUSIZI-BWEGERA: AWAY FROM EVERYTHING

 In 2008/2009, after many vicissitudes linked to the guerrilla warfare, Mabawa managed to build a new school of 7 classrooms with few means and local material (raw earth bricks), which housed over 300 children and their 6 teachers.

-On the large land of 10,000 square meters, donated by the Government of the Democratic Republic of Congo, where we built the first school, the Government with the social fond implemented, during 2014, a new school intended for secondary education.
-Until then, all secondary school students were forced to attend (with Mabawa scholarship) a school far away.
+In 2014, the Government utilised the fond social to implement a new school intended for secondary education on the large land of 10,000 square meters, donated by the Government of the Democratic Republic of Congo, where we built the first primary school.
+Until then, all secondary school students were forced to attend (with a Mabawa scholarship) a school far away.

 Today only students of science and pedagogy subjects have to travel to Uvira or Luvinghi.